• Skip to primary navigation

 9. When to Skip the Soap

 If a dish or utensil is barely used and there’s no oily residue or germs to speak of, I say go ahead and just rinse it.
-For example, when I use a measuring spoon for amla powder for a smoothie or a microplane zester on ginger and turmeric, a quick rinse does the job just fine.
+For example, when I use a measuring spoon for Amla Green (a cholesterol and blood sugar reducer) for a smoothie or a microplane zester on ginger and turmeric, a quick rinse does the job just fine.

 10. Use a Dish Dry Mat or Rack

 Use a handy dish drying mat or rack where you can easily lay everything out to dry.
-Here’s a list of the best drying racks of 2018.
+Here’s some ideas for a drying rack.

 man and woman in kitchen cooking with text over lay "10 tips for easy plant-based kitchen cleanup"